Steep Rock Lake: Early Mining Efforts & Discovery

 During the war years, in both Canada and the United States, was accorded to the steel industry.
 One result of this was a revival of iron-ore mining in Ontario, with one of the most difficult and spectacular mining projects ever undertaken in this country-and perhaps in any other.
 The first speculation of iron ore being under Steep Rock Lake was in 1891, when Professor Henry L. Smyth, of Harvard University, came across boulders containing iron ore on the south shore of the lake.
 He mapped the lake and found no such boulders on its north shore.
 He concluded that if there was iron to be found in worthwhile quantities, it would be beneath the lake.
 Exploration and development would not occur until 1938.
 On January 6, 1938, Joseph Errington, Julian Cross and W.S.
-Morlock founded the Steerola Expedition Company Limited to finance a drilling project on Steep Rock Lake lead by Julian Cross.
+Morlock founded the Steerola Expedition Company Limited to finance a drilling project on Steep Rock Lake led by Julian Cross.
 In March of the same year, Cross discovered a body of iron ore under Steep Rock Lake after 6 test holes were drilled.
 The find confirmed what has previously been suspected.
 In the summer of 1938, the Ontario Department of Mines sent a geological party to survey and map the Steep Rock Lake geology using an electro-magnetic survey to outline the ore bodies.
-The Steerola Expedition Company did not have the necessary funds to develop a mine, so Steep Rock Iron Mines Limited was created February 24, 1939 with Joseph Errington as President and Managing Director, Julian Cross as Vice-President and Watkin Samuel as Consulting Engineer.
+The Steerola Expedition Company did not have the necessary funds to develop a mine, so Steep Rock Iron Mines Limited was created February 24, 1939 with Joseph Errington as president and managing director, Julian Cross as vice-president and Watkin Samuel as Consulting Engineer.
 Major-General Donald Hogarth, W.S.
 Morlock and R.D.
-Bradshaw were brought in during this period to be Directors of the Company.
+Bradshaw were brought in during this period to be Directors of the company.